 How can social media affect my divorce?

 Separation and divorce are emotional times.
-Avoid posting negative messages, thoughts or pictures on any social media including Facebook, Twitter or Instagram.
+Avoid posting negative messages, thoughts, or pictures on social media, including Facebook, Twitter, or Instagram.

 These messages can come back later to haunt you during the divorce process, especially if you have to go through a divorce trial.
 Anything you post can be saved and used against you in court.